ENG4543 – History and Culture of Anglo-American Rock Music

 All obligatory activities must be approved for you to sit the exam.
 All obligatory activities must be approved in the same semester.
 Approved obligatory attendance and assignments are only valid the semester you attend the course.

-The form of assessment is a term paper of 15 pages (+/– 10 %).
+The form of assessment is a term paper of approximately 15 pages (a standard page consists of 2,300 characters).
 References and bibliography comes in addition.

 You decide the topic of the term paper together with the lecturer.
 You will have the opportunity to turn in a draft paper for feedback.